pSnehanshu/snehanshu-blog/_posts/2020-03-11-svelte-basic-tutorial.md

 # How to use it?

-Svelte is based upon components system.
+Svelte is based upon the components system.
 Modern web applications are complex, so dividing them into components makes sense.
 This way a developer can focus on a single functionality at a time which increases developer efficiency and it also makes the code reusable.
 Imagine you build a comment box component, now you can use it over and over in different places of your application without copy-pasting the code.